Bessie Stringfield

 Bessie Stringfield (born Betsy Beatrice White; 1911 or 1912 – February 16, 1993), also known as the "Motorcycle Queen of Miami", was an American motorcyclist who was the first African-American woman to ride across the United States solo, and was one of the few civilian motorcycle dispatch riders for the US Army during World War II.

 Credited with breaking down barriers for both women and African-American motorcyclists, Stringfield was inducted into the Motorcycle Hall of Fame.
 The award bestowed by the American Motorcyclist Association (AMA) for "Superior Achievement by a Female Motorcyclist" is named in her honor.

-Biography

 Early life

 Stringfield was born Betsy Beatrice White to Maggie Cherry and James White, living in Edenton, North Carolina.
 In later years, she created a different version of her life, saying she was born in Kingston, Jamaica, in 1911 to a black Jamaican father and a white Dutch mother, James Ferguson and Maria Ellis.
-Her birth date has been publicized as February 1911 with the birth name Betsy Leonora Ellis, though her death certificate says she was born in March 1911 in Kingston with parents names as James Richard White and M. Cherry, but a Social Security record has her birth date as March 1912.
+Her birth date has been publicized as February 1911 with the birth name Betsy Leonora Ellis, though her death certificate says she was born in March 1911 in Kingston with parents names as James Richard White and M. Cherry; a Social Security record has her birth date as March 1912.
 Other public records verify she was born to Cherry and White in North Carolina.

 Esther Bennett, Stringfield's niece, told The New York Times in 2018 that Stringfield had lied about her origins.
 Ann Ferrar, author of Stringfield's authorized biography, said she helped perpetuate some of the stories Stringfield had made up about her life because Stringfield had asked Ferrar "to tell her truth as her friend," and that Stringfield "running from her early past" did not diminish her achievements or inspirational influence on younger generations.
-In the popular account of Stringfield's life, her family migrated to Boston, Massachusetts when she was still young.
+In the popular account of Stringfield's life, her family migrated to Boston, Massachusetts, when she was still young.
 It is said that her parents died when Stringfield was five and she was adopted and raised by an Irish woman, though this has also been disputed by Bennett.

 At the age of 16 Stringfield taught herself to ride her first motorcycle, a 1928 Indian Scout.
 In 1930, at the age of 19, she commenced traveling across the United States.
-She made seven more long-distance trips in the US, and eventually rode through the 48 lower states, Europe, Brazil and Haiti.
+She made seven more long-distance trips in the US on Harley-Davidson motorycles, and eventually rode through the 48 lower states, Europe, Brazil and Haiti.
 During this time, she earned money from performing motorcycle stunts in carnival shows.
 Due to her skin color, Stringfield was often denied accommodation while traveling, so she would sleep on her motorcycle at filling stations.
 Due to her sex, she was refused prizes in flat track races she entered.